YT37/PythonProjects/Projects/RockPaperScissor/README.md

 # RockPaperScissor-Python
-This project is a game of Rock, Paper &amp; Scissor in Python.
+This project is a game of Rock, Paper &amp; Scissor.

 # Requirements
  - Python 3.6 or up